Employee Rights 101

 Employee Rights in the Workplace: An Overview

-- Right to be free from discrimination and harassment of all types;
+- Right to be free from unlawful discrimination and harassment

-- Right to be free from retaliation for filing a claim or complaint against an employer (these are sometimes called "whistleblower" rights); and
+- Right to be free from retaliation for filing a claim or complaint against an employer, often called "whistleblower" rights

-- Right to fair wages for work performed.
+- Right to legally determined wages for work performed

 Rights Afforded to Job Applicants

-Job applicants also have certain rights even prior to being hired as an employee.
-Those rights include the right to be free from discrimination based on age, gender, race, national origin, or religion during the hiring process.
+Job applicants also have certain rights even before being hired as an employee.
+Those rights include the right to be free from discrimination based on:

-For example, a prospective employer can't ask a job applicant certain family-related questions during the hiring process.
-Also, an employer may not conduct a credit or background check of an employee or prospective employee unless the employer notifies the individual in writing and receives permission to do so.
-In reality, though, discrimination and other violations involving job applicants is very difficult to prove.
+For example, a prospective employer can't ask a job applicant certain family-related questions.
+Also, an employer must obtain consent to conduct a credit or background check of an employee or prospective employee.
+Although these rights exist, discrimination and other violations involving job applicants may be challenging to prove.

-There are a number of key federal laws protecting employees' rights, which apply to employees in all states unless state employment laws provide more protection to employees.
-For example, many states have higher minimum wage requirements than the federal guidelines; employers therefore must comply with the state's minimum wage.
+Several federal laws protect employees' rights.
+State employment laws may provide even more protection to employees.
+For example, many states have higher minimum wage requirements than the federal guidelines.
+As a result, employers must comply with the state's minimum wage.

-- Title VII: Prohibits employers from discriminating in the hiring process based on race, color, religion, sex, or national origin; applies only to employers with 15 or more employees.
+- Title VII of the Civil Rights Act of 1964 prohibits employers from discriminating on the basis of race, color, religion, sex, or national origin.
+This law applies only to employers with 15 or more employees.

-- Americans With Disabilities Act (ADA): Provides that if an individual with a disability can perform essential functions with or without reasonable accommodation, that person can't be discriminated against on the basis of their disability; defines a disability as a physical or mental impairment that substantially limits one or more major life activities.
+- Under the Americans with Disabilities Act (ADA), people can't be discriminated against based on their disability if they can perform the job's essential functions with reasonable accommodation.
+The act defines a disability as a physical or mental impairment substantially limiting one or more major life activities.

-- Age Discrimination in Employment Act: Prevents employers from giving preferential treatment to younger workers to the detriment of older workers; only applies to workers 40 years of age and older, and to workplaces with 20 or more employees; doesn't prevent an employer from favoring older employees over younger employees.
+- The Age Discrimination in Employment Act prevents employers from giving preferential treatment to younger workers to the detriment of older workers.
+This law applies to workers 40 and older and workplaces with 20 or more employees.
+It doesn't prevent an employer from favoring older employees over younger employees.

-- Family and Medical Leave Act: Provides that employers must allow employees to take up to a 12-week leave of absence for qualified medical purposes; stipulates that to qualify for the leave, the employee must have worked for the employer for 12 months and for 1,250 hours in the 12 months preceding the leave; preserves qualified employees' positions for the duration of the leave.
+- The Family and Medical Leave Act (FMLA) requires employers to allow eligible employees to take up to a 12-week leave of absence for qualified serious health conditions of yourself or certain family members.
+To qualify for the leave, the employee must have worked for the employer for 12 months and for 1,250 hours in the 12 months preceding the leave.
+It preserves qualified employees' positions for the duration of the leave and group health insurance.

-Employees have a variety of rights in the workplace, established under both federal and state law.
-If you feel that your rights may have been violated in the context of your employment, it may be in your best interests to talk to an experienced employment attorney who will explain your options and protect your legal rights.
+Employees have various rights in the workplace, established under.
+Federal and state laws establish these rights.
+If you feel that your rights may have been violated, talk to an experienced employment attorney.
+They can explain your options and protect your legal rights.